 Retired footballers William Gallas of France and Nigeria’s Nwankwo Kanu were among those in attendance on the finals evening, with the pair participating in a gala indoor football game.

-The first edition of the Teqball World Cup was attended by 20 nations, including Brazil, England, Japan, The Netherlands, Portugal and Spain.
+The first edition of the Teqball World Championships was attended by 20 nations, including Brazil, England, Japan, The Netherlands, Portugal and Spain.

-The second edition of the Teqball World Cup took place in French city Reims in October 2018.
+The second edition of the Teqball World Championships took place in French city Reims in October 2018.

 The main hall of the Complexe Sportif René Tys hosted the competition.